MrDanielNy/Daniel_Ny_Tenta/README.md

 I'm going to focus on three options here.
 There are plenty of other options as well and neither of this must be the perfect match for your project.

+1. **Using HTML, CSS and vanilla javascript**

+This is the most basic way of doing it and means you will get very little for free.
+Going back to the 90:s and early 2000 this was the only way of doing it (although there was editors to help it still needed a lot of coding) and if you want full controll and do everything from scratch this is the only way.

+There are also libraries like Bootstrap to make things simpler when building a site without the more modern packages like react this also means that sites tend to be more similar in styling because a lot of sites get the same, prebuilt styling.

+2. **Using PUG/Sass**

+I must admit that of all of the options I write about here this is the one I'm the least experienced in.
+However, PUG is a smart and slim template-engine that lets you create html that is reusable.
+This in turn means that the code is less likely to get bugs and is easier to change and maintain.
+[Link: https://www.sitepoint.com/a-beginners-guide-to-pug/]

 <!-- "Se samband och värdera alternativa lösningar vid val av programmeringsteknik vid utveckling av dynamiska webbplatser" end -->